markplewis/sandiplewis-blog/README.md

 npm run sanity-start
 ```

-It's worth noting that, when running the applications locally, the `.env.local` file gets copied into the `studio` directory so that Sanity Studio can share the environment variables defined within it.
+It's worth noting that, when running the applications locally, the `.env.local` file gets copied into the `studio` directory so that Sanity Studio can share environment variables with Next.js.

 The Next.js application will run at `http://localhost:3000` and Sanity Studio will run at `http://localhost:3333`.